 My postdoctoral project at Nanyang Technological University explored the Chinese responses to contagious diseases in modern South China and South East Asia.
 In particular, the project focused on how epidemics transformed popular beliefs and spiritual practices of the Chinese people in the South China Sea region from the late nineteenth to the early twentieth century.

-Currently I am working for the research project: Global Cultures of Risk: Insurance in Non-Western Contexts (1870–1980) as a postdoctoral research assistant being responsible for the subproject: the history of insurance in modern China.
-I am teaching the course on the history of European empires in Asian port cities, at the University of Basel as a guest lecturer from September to December 2021.
+From 2019 to 2022, I worked for the research project: Global Cultures of Risk: Insurance in Non-Western Contexts (1870–1980), being responsible for the subproject: the history of insurance in modern China.
+I taught the course on the history of European empires in Asian port cities, at the University of Basel as a guest lecturer from September to December 2021.